crashoverride777/swifty-receipt-validator/README.md

 ## Final Note

 As per apples guidlines you should always first connect to apples production servers and than fall back on apples sandbox servers if needed.
 So keep this in mind when testing in sandbox mode, validation will take a bit longer due to this.

-I will try to update this in the future if I have a better grasp of what is needed for your own server.